vrtmrz/obsidian-livesync/docs/quick_setup.md

 # Quick setup
-The Setup wizard has been implemented since v0.15.0 simplifying the initial setup.
+The plugin has so many configuration options to deal with different circumstances.
+However, there are not so many settings that are actually used.
+Therefore, `The Setup wizard` has been implemented to simplify the initial setup.

-Note: Subsequent devices should be set up using the `Copy setup URI` and `Open setup URI` functionality.
+Note: Subsequent devices are recommended to be set up using the `Copy setup URI` and `Open setup URI`.

-## How to open and use the wizard
+## The Setup wizard
-Open the `🪄 Setup wizard` in the settings dialogue.
+Open the `🧙‍♂️ Setup wizard` in the settings dialogue.
 If the plugin has not been configured before, it should already be open.

 ![](../images/quick_setup_1.png)

-### Discard the existing configuration and set up
+- Discard the existing configuration and set up
 If you have changed any settings, this button allows you to discard all changes before setting up.

-### Do not discard the existing configuration and set up
+- Do not discard the existing configuration and set up
 Simply reconfigure.
 Be careful.
 In wizard mode, you cannot see all configuration items, even if they have been configured.

 Pressing `Next` on one of the above options will put the configuration dialog into wizard mode.